 In addition to speaking for the child in court, CASA volunteers assist children in other ways to recover from the situations that placed them in foster care - providing encouragement and support to enable them to lead healthy, productive lives.
 Advocates serve as role models to children who often have no one else to turn to.
 For example, many advocates assist with educational needs, encourage career interests, and develop meaningful relationships with their assigned children that have a lifelong impact on both the children and the volunteer.

-Allen County CASA serves all children as appointed by the Court and does not discriminate in the delivery of services based on race, color, national origin, religion, disability, sex, sexual orientation, or gender identity.
+Allen County CASA serves all children as appointed by the Court and does not discriminate in the delivery of services based on race, color, national origin, religion, disability, age, sex, sexual orientation, or gender identity.

 Allen County CASA provides telephonic language interpretation services through Propio to clients with limited English proficiency as needed and as related to communicating with staff and volunteer advocates.